scalar-labs/helm-charts/docs/getting-started-logging.md

 This document explains how to get started with log aggregation for Scalar products on Kubernetes using Grafana Loki (with Promtail).

-We assume that you already read the [getting-started](./getting-started-monitoring.md) for monitoring Scalar products and installed kube-prometheus-stack.
+We assume that you have already read the [getting-started with monitoring](./getting-started-monitoring.md) for Scalar products and installed kube-prometheus-stack.

 ## Environment